 As I write this Uglow U-RAIN HYBRID Jacket Review, I am nearly half way through training for my first ultra - 80km Paris EcoTrail.

-However a company in France called UGLOW then offered me their Uglow U-RAIN HYBRID Jacket at a reduced price, in return for a review.
+I was very lucky as at that moment, a company in France called UGLOW offered me their Uglow U-RAIN HYBRID Jacket at a reduced price, in return for a review.
 How could I resist.

 I found UGLOW by chance when doing an internet search.
 They are a fairly young company in terms of running brands having been founded in 2011 in France.
 Their ethos is to provide high quality running apparel which is stitch free and zip free.